-This traditional Cromarty 2-storey cottage was built around 1911 on the site of Cromarty's former fire station.
+This traditional Cromarty 2-storey cottage owned by the National Trust for Scotland was built around 1911 on the site of Cromarty's former fire station.
 Today, it provides modern comfort for 2 guests looking to explore the wildlife and history of the Black Isle.

 1 twin bedroom

 Kitchen with dining area

 Shower room with double shower

 Parking available at eastern gable end of cottage - not reserved but usually available